Are you new to marketing and want to know how much does Facebook advertising cost to reach more customers?

-You may be thinking, “Okay, so there is that many people using Facebook.
+You may be thinking, “Okay, so there are that many people using Facebook.
 That doesn’t mean any of them are making purchases.”
 Wrong!

-26% of Facebook users who clicked on ads reported making a purchase.
+26% of average Facebook users who clicked on ads reported making a purchase.

-What’s more is, no matter who your target audience, you can make sure you’re tapping into this 26% with the behavior called “Engaged Shoppers.”
+What’s more is that no matter who your target audience is, you can make sure you’re tapping into this 26% with the behavior called “Engaged Shoppers.”

 So your target market is on Facebook, they are making active purchases, and you can reach them with Facebook ads.
 Now the question is how much does Facebook advertising cost?

-We’re going to break this question down into a few different parts to explain how much Facebook advertising costs business owners just like yourself.
+We’re going to break this question down into a few different parts to explain how much Facebook advertising costs business owners like you.